 Spectacular and unique, Australia has long been an aspirational destination for international travellers.

 We’re a high yield market, with visitors staying long and spending big.
-In fact, visitors spend more in Australia per visit than anywhere else in the world.
+In fact, visitors spend more per visit to Australia than anywhere else in the world.
 After ten years of constant growth, we welcomed almost 10 million visitors in 2019.

-Australians have been enjoying rediscovering our own beautiful natural landscapes as well as the best food, wine and cultural events the world has to offer.
-And with our borders now reopened, we’re looking forward to sharing our country with the world again, bolstered by the Australian Government’s THRIVE 2030 strategy.
+Australians are enjoying rediscovering our own beautiful natural landscapes as well as the best food, wine and cultural events the world has to offer.
+And with our borders reopen, we’re sharing our country and rich cultural traditions with the world again, bolstered by the Australian Government’s visitor economy strategy, THRIVE 2030.

 Australia offers nearly A$70 billion in grants, incentives and funding pools to Australian-based companies across priority sectors.